-Part of the credit for this dining renaissance goes to the Ambiente chain of restaurants, which through its stable (including La Degustation, Lokál, and Pizza Nuova) has greatly raised standards.
+Part of the credit for this dining renaissance goes to the Ambiente chain of restaurants, which through its stable (including La Degustation, Lokál Dlouhááá, and Pizza Nuova) has greatly raised standards.
 And it’s done wonders for the Czech national pride that excellent food is now easy to find.
-Other leading chefs have made their mark: Paul Day at Sansho, Roman Paulus at Alcron, Jiří Stift at Essensia, and Jiří Nosek at Zdenek’s Oyster Bar, among others.
+Other leading chefs have made their mark: Paul Day at Sansho, Roman Paulus at Alcron, and Jiří Nosek at Zdenek’s Oyster Bar, among others.
 And Czechs have responded.
 A few years ago, it was a given the best restaurants were for visitors and businessmen.
 Now, many Czechs are discovering for themselves the pleasures of truly good food outside their kitchens.

 International trends and fads, of course, have had an impact here, too.
 Every year seems to bring a new dining mania (and with it some great restaurants).
-The latest crazes for handcrafted burgers made from locally raised beef and for good Vietnamese cooking have brought the latest crop of contenders.
-Past years have seen waves of sushi places, steakhouses, and Thai noodle bars.
+The latest crazes for handcrafted burgers made from locally raised beef and for good Vietnamese cooking have brought a fresh crop of contenders.
+Past years have seen waves of sushi places, steak houses, and Thai noodle bars.
 We say, keep it coming.

 Alas, what still needs an upgrade is service.
 English is widely spoken, but service can still be brusque or, worse, incompetent.
 Restaurateurs spend millions on the food, but don't put the same thought into training their staff.
 This will be surmounted in time, though, and in general the dining scene continues on the upswing.

 Classic Czech fare is best sampled in a hospoda, or pub.
-These local joints have menus that usually include dishes for which Czech cuisine is justly (in)famous: pork and sauerkraut with bread dumplings; roast duck; beef stew; and, for the vegetarian, fried cheese.
+These local joints have menus that usually include dishes for which Bohemian cuisine is justly (in)famous: pork and sauerkraut with bread dumplings; roast duck; beef in cream sauce; and, for the vegetarian, fried cheese.
 In recent years Czech brewers like Staropramen and Pilsner Urquell have opened chains of branded pubs (Potrefená Husa and Pilsner Urquell Original Restaurant, respectively).
-These chains are to the traditional Czech pub what a new Swiss timepiece is to an old watch—light years ahead in terms of the quality.
+These chains are to the traditional pub what a new Swiss timepiece is to an old watch—light years ahead in terms of the quality.
 If you're looking to dip a toe into the waters of Czech cuisine, these pubs are an excellent place to begin.